zcash/zcash/doc/tor.md

 	./komodod -proxy=127.0.0.1:9050

-2. Run a Zcash hidden server
+2. Run a Komodo hidden server
 ----------------------------

 If you configure your Tor system accordingly, it is possible to make your node also